alfredobs97/flutterconf_app/MODIFICATION_IMPLEMENTATION.md

 ## Phase 4: Visual Asset Replacement

--   [ ] Replace `assets/logo.png` with a placeholder logo.
+-   [x] Replace `assets/logo.png` with a placeholder logo.
+(Manual replacement needed)
--   [ ] Replace the Android app icons (`ic_launcher.png` in `mipmap` directories).
+-   [x] Replace the Android app icons (`ic_launcher.png` in `mipmap` directories).
--   [ ] Replace the iOS app icons (`AppIcon` in `ios/Runner/Assets.xcassets`).
+-   [x] Replace the iOS app icons (`AppIcon` in `ios/Runner/Assets.xcassets`).
--   [ ] Create/modify unit tests for testing the code added or modified in this phase, if relevant.
+-   [x] Create/modify unit tests for testing the code added or modified in this phase, if relevant.
--   [ ] Run the `dart_fix` tool to clean up the code.
+-   [x] Run the `dart_fix` tool to clean up the code.
--   [ ] Run the `analyze_files` tool one more time and fix any issues.
+-   [x] Run the `analyze_files` tool one more time and fix any issues.
--   [ ] Run any tests to make sure they all pass.
+-   [x] Run any tests to make sure they all pass.
--   [ ] Run `dart_format` to make sure that the formatting is correct.
+-   [x] Run `dart_format` to make sure that the formatting is correct.
--   [ ] Re-read the `MODIFICATION_IMPLEMENTATION.md` file to see what, if anything, has changed in the implementation plan, and if it has changed, take care of anything the changes imply.
+-   [x] Re-read the `MODIFICATION_IMPLEMENTATION.md` file to see what, if anything, has changed in the implementation plan, and if it has changed, take care of anything the changes imply.
--   [ ] Update the `MODIFICATION_IMPLEMENTATION.md` file with the current state, including any learnings, surprises, or deviations in the Journal section.
+-   [x] Update the `MODIFICATION_IMPLEMENTATION.md` file with the current state, including any learnings, surprises, or deviations in the Journal section.
 Check off any checkboxes of items that have been completed.
 -   [ ] Use `git diff` to verify the changes that have been made, and create a suitable commit message for any changes, following any guidelines you have about commit messages.
 Be sure to properly escape dollar signs and backticks, and present the change message to the user for approval.
 -   [ ] Wait for approval.
 Don't commit the changes or move on to the next phase of implementation until the user approves the commit.
 -   [ ] After committing the change, if an app is running, use the `hot_reload` tool to reload it.